 - B.1.
 New paragraph 2.20. introduces the definition of a generic "LPG-system".
 Although "LPG-system" is referred to in the current Regulation in several points, this lacks a proper definition. - B.2.
-New paragraph 2.21., in defining a particular LPG-system, the "Interconnected LPG-system", clarifies the scope of the provisions that are proposed in this amendment. - It is worth noting that this new specific definition excludes LPG-systems with no hydraulic interconnections with the petrol/diesel fuelling system as well as systems with interconnections that do not include a hydraulic path through which flows of petrol or diesel into the LPG tank may occur. - As for "petrol or diesel fuelling system", it is implicitly meant the hydraulic circuit upstream the fuel injection/aspiration point. - B.3.
-With new paragraph 2.22., a proper definition of "multi-component" is introduced, filling an evident gap in the Regulation: several points refers to it without a specific definition. - New paragraph 6.15. aims at clarifying the requirements and tests of the Regulation that are applicable to a "multi-component" - Both paragraphs 2.22. and 6.15. are of particular relevance to this amendment proposal because one of the main components of the LPG DI system is a multi-component, that is usually commercialized with the name of FSU (Fuel Selection Unit). - B.4.
-New paragraph 6.16.1.6. requires that, during the approval procedure of a 80 percent stop intended to be fitted in an interconnected LPG system, the safety concept of the whole system aimed to prevent the LPG container overfilling shall be demonstrated. - New paragraph 6.15.3.3. establishes that the remotely controlled shut-off valve installed along the inter-flows line aimed at actuating the switch-over phases shall be compliant with a durability test more stringent than that required to the other components. - This valve shall bear a distinctive ICS marking also to the purpose of repairing and replacing. - B.4.a.
-New paragraph 6.15.14 establishes that non-return valves used to prevent flows of LPG into petrol/diesel tanks (see paras 17.13.1.2., 17.13.1.2. and 17.13.2.1) shall be approved in accordance with a specific durability test as defined in par.
-9.6 of annex 15. - These valves shall bear distinctive ICS markings also to the purpose of repairing and replacing. - B.4.b.
-New par.
-6.16.1.6. as proposed in ECE/TRANS/WP.29/GRSG/2015/35 has been eliminated since no additional or specific requirements for 80% stop valve used in ICS's are needed, even when considering the case of a switch from petrol to LPG after having refuelled the LPG container up to 80%.
+New paragraph 2.21., in defining a particular LPG-system, the "Interconnected LPG-system", clarifies the scope of the provisions that are proposed in this amendment.

+It is worth noting that this new specific definition excludes LPG-systems with no hydraulic interconnections with the petrol/diesel fuelling system as well as systems with interconnections that do not include a hydraulic path through which flows of petrol or diesel into the LPG tank may occur.

+As for "petrol or diesel fuelling system", it is implicitly meant the hydraulic circuit upstream the fuel injection/aspiration point.

+B.3.
+With new paragraph 2.22., a proper definition of "multi-component" is introduced, filling an evident gap in the Regulation: several points refers to it without a specific definition.

+New paragraph 6.15. aims at clarifying the requirements and tests of the Regulation that are applicable to a "multi-component".

+Both paragraphs 2.22. and 6.15. are of particular relevance to this amendment proposal because one of the main components of the LPG Direct Injection (DI) system is a multi-component, that is usually commercialized with the name of FSU (Fuel Selection Unit).

+B.4.
+New paragraph 6.16.3.3. establishes that the remotely controlled shut-off valve installed along the inter-flows line aimed at actuating the switch-over phases shall be compliant with a durability test more stringent than that required to the other components.

+This valve shall bear a distinctive ICS marking also to the purpose of repairing and replacing.

+B.4.1.
+New paragraph 6.16.14. establishes that non-return valves used to prevent flows of LPG into petrol/diesel tanks (see paragraphs 17.13.1.1., 17.13.1.2. and 17.13.2.1) shall be approved in accordance with a specific durability test as defined in paragraph.
+9.6. of Annex 15.

+These valves shall bear distinctive ICS markings also to the purpose of repairing and replacing.

+B.4.2.
+New paragraph 6.16.1.6. as proposed in ECE/TRANS/WP.29/GRSG/2015/35 has been eliminated since no additional or specific requirements for 80 per cent stop valve used in ICSs are needed, even when considering the case of a switch from petrol to LPG after having refuelled the LPG container up to 80 per cent.